 FEDERAL TAX INCENTIVES

-These new incentives make it easier for average Americans, including working family farmers and ranchers, to donate the development rights on their land.
+In 2015 the United State Congress permanently authorized a tax deduction for eligible conservation easement donations.
+These incentives make it easier for average Americans, including working family farmers and ranchers, to donate the development rights on their land.
 The incentive:

 SOUTH CAROLINA STATE TAX CREDITS